foo290/Django-Verify-Email/README.md

 <b>Attention : </b>"send_verification_email()" takes two arguments, requests and form in order to set user's active status.

-The "inactive_user" is returned by "send_verification_email()" contains a saved user object just like form.save() would do.(with is_active status set as False) which you can further user to extract user information from cleaned_data dict, like :
+The "inactive_user" that is returned by "send_verification_email()" contains a saved user object just like form.save() would do(with is_active status set as False), which you can further use to extract user information from cleaned_data dictionary, as shown below :

 ```
 inactive_user.cleaned_data['email']

 # Output : test-user123@gmail.com
 ```
-The user is already been saved as inactive and you don't have to .save() it explicitly.
+The user is already being saved as inactive and you don't have to .save() it explicitly.

 <b>If anything goes wrong in sending the verification link email, the user will not be saved, so that user can try again.</b>